 The highest numerical apertures achievable with dry objectives, operated with air between the objective and the object, are approximately 0.95.
 Substantially higher values of e.g. 1.5 or even higher can be achieved with immersion objectives, where the gap between the object and the objective is filled with a liquid – water or some immersion oil with a higher refractive index, often somewhat above 1.5.
 Optimized immersion oils do not only have a high refractive index, but also a suitable viscosity and a low tendency for producing stains on the surfaces.
 They can be left on an objective over longer times without damaging it.

-Particularly for objectives with high numerical aperture, a high image quality can be achieved only with substantial efforts for correcting various kinds of aberrations, in particular spherical and chromatic aberrations.
+Particularly for objectives with high numerical aperture, a high image quality can be achieved only with substantial efforts for correcting various kinds of optical aberrations such as spherical, astigmatism, coma, field curvature, image distortion and chromatic aberrations.
 For example, plan-apochromatic objectives, having particularly sophisticated designs, provide optimum flat field correction combined with good achromatic properties.